If you made any changes in Pure these will be visible here soon.

 Biography

-Andreas Stephan is a Professor of Competition Law and was Head of the UEA Law School between 2017-2022.
-He has a background in both Law and Economics and has widely published articles on all aspects of cartel enforcement.
-His research on public attitudes to price fixing in the UK and the design of the criminal cartel offence have been cited in the UK government’s 2011 review of its competition policy regime and in an 2009 Australian Senate Standing Committee Report on the criminalisation of cartel behaviour.
+Andreas Stephan is a Professor of Competition Law and Head of the UEA Law School.
+He has a background in both Law and Economics and has widely published research on cartel enforcement, corporate antitrust compliance, private enforcement, subsidy control and merger regulation.
+His survey research on public attitudes to price fixing in the UK and the design of the criminal cartel offence were cited in various government and legislative reports around the world.

 Languages spoken: English and Greek